 According to the National Cancer Institute, breast cancer (or any type of cancer) increases your risk of severe COVID-19.
 Other factors may also contribute to the increased risk like obesity, heart, lung, and/or kidney disease, diabetes, pregnancy, and smoking.

 If you have been recently diagnosed with breast cancer, the important thing to remember is that you are not alone.
 Tens of thousands of patients across the country have successfully undergone treatment for breast cancer since the start of this pandemic.
-COVID-19 may have changed the landscape of our daily lives, but if you are navigating breast cancer right now, you are a survivor.
+COVID-19 may have changed the landscape of our daily lives, but if you are navigating breast cancer right now, you are already a survivor.

 Enter treatment with confidence that hospitals and treatment facilities know how to keep their facilities safe and clean.
 They know what steps you need to take to prevent COVID-19 infection if your immune system is weakened as a result of treatment.
 Hospitals have practiced cleanliness since before the pandemic and will continue this tradition long after.